Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in pharmacy, the overwhelming majority of graduates are in employment.
-Some are overseas, and very few are in further study or receiving a benefit.
-The median salary was around $62,400 two years after qualification completion.
+Three years after completing a bachelor’s degree in pharmacy, the overwhelming majority of graduates are in employment, with some overseas, and a few in further study.
+The median salary was around $70,000 three years after qualification completion.

 Pharmacists are not on Immigration New Zealand’s skill shortage lists.